 This tutorial will teach you many of the methods for taking screenshots in Windows 10 and older versions such as Windows Vista, 7, and 8.

 See also: How to Take a Screenshot in Windows 10

-Screenshots Using a Basic Keyboard
+Taking a Screenshot on Windows 10 Using a Basic Keyboard

-Use the [Prt Sc] Key Alone
+Taking a Screenshot Using the [Prt Sc] Alone

 Press the [Prt Sc] key.

-To Directly Save the Screenshot Without Editing It
+How to Automatically Save the Screenshot Without Editing It

-Take a Screenshot of the Active Window
+How to Take a Screenshot of Just the Active Window

 Click on the Window you want to use for the screenshot.